eweitz/ideogram/api.md

 ## heatmaps
 Array.
 Optional.
 Array of heatmap objects.
 Each heatmap object has a `key` string and a `thresholds` array.
 The `key` property specifies the annotations key value to depict in the heatmap.
 The `thresholds` property specifies a list of two-element "threshold" lists, where the first element is the threshold value and the second is the threshold color.
 The threshold values are a list of ranges to use in coloring the heatmap.
-Thresholds values are specified in ascending order.
+Threshold values are specified in ascending order.
 Example in [Annotations, heatmap](https://eweitz.github.io/ideogram/annotations-heatmap).

 ## onBrushMove
 Function.
 Optional.
 Callback function to invoke when brush moves.
 Example in [Brush](https://eweitz.github.io/ideogram/brush).